ad-freiburg/elevant/README.md

 so you can start exploring the web app right away.
 The section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.

+See [Evaluation Web App](docs/evaluation_webapp.md) for a detailed overview of the web app's features.

 ## Add a Benchmark

 You can easily add a benchmark if you have a benchmark file that is in the jsonl format we use,